BIOL275-MSUM/eda-Lukas535/README.md

 ![](README_files/figure-gfm/unnamed-chunk-5-1.png)<!-- -->

 Figure 1.
-A map displaying the distributions of the three plant species in Arizona and California for the years 1995, 2005, 2015.
+A map displaying the distributions of the three plant species in Arizona and California for the years 1995, 2005, and 2015.

 ![](README_files/figure-gfm/unnamed-chunk-9-1.png)<!-- -->

 Figure 2.
-A jitter plot displaying the different elevations of the three plant species over the years 1995, 2005, and 2015.
+A jitter plot displaying the different elevations and means of the three plant species over the years 1995, 2005, and 2015.

 ![](README_files/figure-gfm/unnamed-chunk-11-1.png)<!-- -->

 Figure 3.
-A jitter plot displaying the different latitudes of the three plant species over the years 1995, 2005, 2015.
+A jitter plot displaying the different latitudes and means of the three plant species over the years 1995, 2005, and 2015.

 ## Discussion

-## Literature Cited
+## References

 1. Brian Maitner (2020).
 BIEN: Tools for Accessing the Botanical Information and Ecology Network Database.
 R package version 1.2.4.